This Smoked Bacon Macaroni and Cheese is a delicious recipe filled with 4 kinds of cheese and loaded with smoked bacon.

 - Personally, I don't think reheating it in the microwave works well.
 However, if you do add extra liquid to it before reheating and use a glass bowl for reheating.
 Add some water or milk over top before reheating.

 - I actually prefer reheating mine in the oven.
-Before you reheat it add a little bit of milk, heavy cream or half and half to it prior to cooking.
-Typically I pour some in and mix it up really well, then pour just a bit more over top.
-Then, reheat it at 350 degrees F for about 20 to 30 minutes, depending on how much you’re reheating.
-Give it another big stir right before serving.
+Before you reheat it add a little bit of milk, heavy cream or half and half the pasta mixture.
+Then add about 2 tablespoons butter as well.
+Mix it up really well then, reheat it at 350 degrees F for about 20 to 30 minutes.

 Places to stalk Cravings of a Lunatic